 - Civil Liability — In addition to criminal penalties, you may face civil lawsuits in Randolph County, MO, including wrongful death claims brought by the victim’s family.
 These cases can result in significant financial liability beyond what is imposed in criminal court.

 Facing Randolph County, MO manslaughter charges?
-When you select Combs Waterkotte a manslaughter defense attorney in or around Randolph County, MO, you aren’t just choosing a top-rated manslaughter defense lawyer in and around Randolph County, MO – you’re securing your rights, your freedom, and your future.
-In addition to esteemed manslaughter defense lawyers, our staff is available 24/7 and offers expertise in the following areas for Randolph County, MO residents:
+When you choose Combs Waterkotte a manslaughter defense attorney in the Randolph County, MO area, you aren’t just choosing an ideal manslaughter defense lawyer in and around Randolph County, MO – you are protecting your rights, your freedom, and your future.
+Along with experienced manslaughter defense lawyers, our legal team is available 24/7 and provides expertise in the following areas for residents in Randolph County and beyond:

-Why Choose Combs Waterkotte for Your Randolph County, MO Manslaughter Defense?
+Why Combs Waterkotte Is the Right Choice for Manslaughter Defense in Randolph County, MO

 A manslaughter charge in Randolph County, MO can turn your life upside down overnight.
 You’re facing real prison time, a felony record that doesn’t go away, and consequences that can follow you for years.
 This is not the time to take chances.
 You need the right manslaughter defense lawyer on your side.
 Right away.